Publisher: Pan Macmillan

 In regards to feminism and literature, seeing how female relationships and friendships are portrayed is something of huge interest to me (if you're not familiar with the Bechdel Test, click here).
 Pippa Wright's latest is a book devoted to the important of female friendship, and how they form us throughout our entire lives.

+The novel follows Ester and Laura, two young girls who became friends through their mothers and whose friendship was cemented by the desire to play Drew Barrymore's Gertie in ET.
+The novel flits between past and present, showing the 'coming of age' and development of the girls.
 Throughout the story, the girls are portrayed as complex and each moment in their lives is highlighted as important.
 The conflict of power and male dominance (in the work place especially) is shown as a part of female life which is considered normal, although unfair and is shown through scenes within the book.
 How the girls friendship is tested is also another strong strand through the novel.
 Although already presented with our mystery of Laura being missing, the alternating between past and present allows the reader to see where the problems in their friendship occurred and the those who tested its strength.

 What interested me was the choice of Drew Barrymore for the girls' way to live life.
 For Ester and Laura, Drew Barrymore is their feminist symbol and their idol for advice.
 Considering context, Barrymore is portrayed by the media to be "anti-feminist" while her characters spark independence, fight and confidence in our two main characters.
 This is one of the main things I adore about this novel; regardless of it being fiction or set starting in the 80s, the importance of representation and female role models in mass media has a huge effect of the lives of many.
 Throughout their story, Laura and Ester both depend on Barrymore's wisdom and what that means to them for their own personal direction.
 Wright explores more thoroughly the importance of female role models through media on the journey to adulthood better than any other author I've ever read.